w3c/patwg/.github/ISSUE_TEMPLATE/agenda.md

    2. ["Other" Issues](https://github.com/patcg/ppa-api/issues?q=state%3Aopen%20-label%3A%22discuss%22%20%20is%3Aissue)
 1. AOB
 2. Future Meetings Information & Logistics
-3. Review of Action Items From This Meetting
+3. Review of Action Items From This Meeting

 ---